the

 was

-eventually became a potent career
+eventually turned into a potent career

-tool, a motivating, life-sustaining, life-affirming force.
+tool and a motivating, life-sustaining, life-affirming force.
 I call weight

 training, 'my visceral glue.'